Govt To Meet IMF Conditions Without Overburdening Common Man: Ahsan Iqbal - UrduPoint

 "We have to do resource mobilization and also have to increase tax to GDP ratio up to the global average of over 18 percent which is only at 09 percent in Pakistan".

-Furthermore, he said increasing investment was another important factor to ensure sustainable economic development.
+Furthermore, he said increase in investment was another important factor to ensure sustainable economic development.

 "If the Pakistani investors only bring out their money and invest in the country, we will not need to go to the IMF or any other lender", he said adding that foreign direct investment would also have to be increased up to $25-30 billion per year.

-He also asked the Ministry of Commerce to take urgent measures to increase the country's exports from current $32 billion to over $100 billion in shortest possible time.
+He also asked the Ministry of Commerce to take urgent measures to increase the country's exports from the current $32 billion to over $100 billion in the shortest possible time.

+Earlier Vice Chancellor PIDE Dr. Nadeem ul Haque emphasized that the regulatory system is the biggest problem in Pakistan, such as unnecessary documentation, taxation, and NOCs.
+Around 122 regulatory agencies collect taxes and do not contribute to productivity.
+Corporate governance is not very encouraging, and just 31 families in Pakistan are involved in import substitution, and our industrial policies just protect them.
+The stock market in Pakistan is not financing exporting industries but import substitution.

+Omer Siddique and other researchers from PIDE focused on the historical trend of exports and economic growth in Pakistan.
+The reasons for the trade deficit are low export competitiveness and a few product lines.
+Both productivity and investment are declining over time.
+We previously used development money for consumption, resulting in the lowest productivity in the region compared to Bangladesh, China, India, and Sir Lanka.
+Although we have volatile productivity in Pakistan, recently, data shows that Pakistan's performance is not very impressive.
+Data on exports show that we export mainly Primary goods, which disconnects us from the global supply chain.
+Overall, Pakistan exports textile-related products, and we just target a few product lines exports.